tgirke/GEN242/content/en/tutorials/rbasics/Rbasics.md

 When upgrading to a new R version, it is important to understand that a reinstall of all R packages is necessary because CRAN/Bioc packages are developed and tested for specific R versions.
-This means when upgrading R, then the corresponding packages need to be upgraded to the versions that match the new R install.
+This means when upgrading R, then the corresponding packages need to be upgraded to the versions that match the new R version.
 The following steps will work in many situations.

 1. Export a list of all packages installed in a current version of R to a file